Hiring Your First Designer

 6. Onboarding and Building Design Culture

-Once they join, your job isn’t done.
-You’re co-building a creative culture.
+Once they join, your job isn't done.
+You're building a creative culture together.

 Set them up for success:

-• Provide context: product goals, user pain points, business constraints
+• Give context.
+Product goals, user pain points, business constraints.

 Helpful tools: